michaelbrusegard/dotfiles/README.md

 cd ~/dotfiles && git remote set-url origin git@github.com:michaelbrusegard/dotfiles.git
 ```

+**Heads-up:** The dotfiles in this repository are incomplete because I also maintain private dotfiles with sensitive information that I want to keep secure.
+The setup for the private dotfiles is the same.

 ## MacOS

 Before setting up MacOS, System Intergrity Protection (SIP) needs to be partially disabled for the [yabai](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection) tiling window manager to work correctly.